SiriDB/libsiridb/README.md

 # SiriDB Connector C (libsiridb)
-SiriDB Connector C is a library which can be used to communicate with SiriDB using the C program language.
+SiriDB Connector C (libsiridb) is a library which can be used to communicate with SiriDB using the C program language.
 This library contains useful functions but does not handle the connection itself.
 When using [libuv](http://libuv.org/) we do have a complete [example](libuv_example/README.md) which can be used easily for any project.

 Siridb can handle multiple queries and/or inserts on a single connection simultaniously.
 The order in which results are returned is not defined and as